XIROPHT/Xiropht-RPC-Wallet/README.md

 - Auto Update wallets balance informations.
 (Interval of update is set to 10 seconds, this interval can be change on the setting file).

 - Log system, write logs.

+- Remote Node Sync system, permit to sync transaction(s) of each wallets stored inside of the RPC Wallet.

 - API HTTP System (Default port 8000), permit to link a website or a web service like an nginx proxy in front: